eduardapontel/subscription-club/README.md

 The project is organized as follows:
 - **HTML Structure**:
-  The webpage is structured using distinct sections:
+  The webpage is structured into distinct sections:
   - `#hero`: The captivating introductory section.
   - `#info-section`: Information about the subscription.
   - `#kit`: A showcase of the subscription kit.
-  - `#subscription`: Call-to-action for signing up.
+  - `#subscription`: Displays the plan's price and included benefits, with an option to subscribe.
-  - `footer`: Concluding details and links.
+  - `footer`: Contains social media and navigation links.

 - **CSS Styling**:
   Each section has its own dedicated CSS file under the `styles` folder for modular styling: